Lantah/Gravity/docs/software/admin.md

   * Ephemeral instances, where having other nodes depend on those nodes is not desired
   * Potentially reduced administration cost (no or reduced SLA)
   * Real time network monitoring (which validators are present, etc)
-  * Generate network meta-data for other systems (Horizon)
+  * Generate network meta-data for other systems (OrbitR)

 **Operational requirements**: